phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 Configuration:
 	callableResponse: [OPTIONAL] set to 'true' to support asynchronous callables.
 Default: 'false'
 	simpleReturnTypes: [OPTIONAL] set to 'true' to generate controllers method's return types without ResponseEntity<> wrapper.
 Default: 'false'
+	objectForUnspecifiedReturnType: [OPTIONAL] set to 'true' to generate Object instead of ResponseEntity<?> return type for controllers method's when return type is not specified for the endpoint.
+Default: 'false'
 ```

 - **com.phoenixnap.oss.ramlapisync.generation.rules.Spring4RestTemplateClientRule**: